-But if you’re still just “hoping” to increase your school’s enrollment, you need to act.
+But if you’re still just “hoping” to increase your school’s enrollment, you need to act, since “hope” is not a strategy.
 Use SchoolAdvancement’s Enrollment EstimatorTM to see how many students you can expect to enroll based on previous year’s grade-by-grade enrollments, and plan a target in order to increase your enrollment.
 The sooner you start your enrollment efforts, the better you’ll insulate your school against potential difficulties.

 When’s the best time to start?
 As the African proverb says, “The best time to plant a tree was 20 years ago…the second best time is now.”
 It’s rooted in Scripture, too – “NOW is the acceptable time” (2 Corinthians 6:2).